aryankarnwal/odin-recipes/README.md

 # odin-recipes
-This project is intended to learn and practice html concept
+This project is intended to learn and practice html concepts